 Via ferrata Ivano Dibona route description

-Brace yourself for some serious calf work out.
-There is a reason why so few people nowadays choose via ferrata Ivano Dibona for their adventure.
+Brace yourself for a serious calf work out.
+There is one main reason why so few people nowadays choose via ferrata Ivano Dibona for their adventure.
 The approach is gruelling.

 Start right near the Son Forca hut and follow the dirt road to the old gondola station.
 From here you will see a steep and narrow gully with old pylons where the old gondola used to run.